Opponents describe hideous conditions in Nicaraguan prisons

 Isaías Martínez Rivas, a milk delivery worker, ran an independent online media outlet, of the kind Ortega’s government hates.

-Martínez Rivas was arrested in late 2021 in front of his wife, their baby and the couple’s adolescent son.
+Martínez Rivas was arrested in late 2021 in front of his wife, their baby and adolescent son.
 He was dragged off to a maximum security prison without an explanation or a warrant.
-Six months later he was sentenced to ten years in prison for supposed antigovernment activity.
+Six months later he was sentenced to 10 years in prison for supposed antigovernment activity.

 Martínez Rivas, 38, was held at the prison in Chontales, 100 miles (160 kilometers) east of Managua and two hours by car from his home.